Elekester/Starlit-Village/Guides/Catching Up.md

 In all regions you can find the NPC Guiden, his tasks grant massive XP boosts designed to catch you up to the current content.
 In particular his quest, "Advice about the Quest Counter" rewards you 10 million EXP.
 Speeda can also be found in all regions and has a task worth 350,000 EXP that introduces you to the field races.

-Yuri and Truxtun in Kvaris Camp both have relatively quick Tasks for 1 million EXP.
-The last task in Roald's Rookies Run Ragged Series is also worth 1 million EXP and Reso offers two tasks worth 1 million EXP each, though they're a bit long.
+Yuri and Truxtun in Kvaris Camp both have relatively quick Tasks for 1 million EXP, but they won't offer them until you complete Kvaris's main story.
+The last task in Roald's Rookies Run Ragged Series is also worth 1 million EXP and Reso offers two tasks worth 1 million EXP each, though they're a bit long and not available until after Kvaris' main story.

 |Region|Side Task EXP|EXP/hour|
 |:-----|------------:|---:|